Cresswell Pond. Image by: Duncan Hutt.

 Opening times

-Created as the result of subsidence from old collapsed mine works, the pond’s proximity and connection to the sea means the water is a mix of fresh and salt (brackish), and as such it is an excellent feeding ground for wading birds.
-It is particularly good during the spring and autumn passage when rarities often occur.
-Avocets nested here in 2011, the most northerly site in the UK.
+The pond was created as the result of subsidence from old collapsed mine works.
+The pond’s proximity and connection to the sea means the water is a mix of fresh and salt (brackish), and as such, it is an excellent feeding ground for wading birds.
+It is particularly good during the spring and autumn passage when rarities often visit.
+Avocets have nested here since 2011, the most northerly site in the UK at the time.
 Large numbers of waterfowl often roost here, with small numbers of greylag and pink-footed geese.

 The majority of the site is the lagoon but there are areas of reed bed, two smaller ponds, a path and boardwalk leading down towards a bird hide.
 Due to the brackish nature of the pond, it is a rare habitat type within Northumberland.
 The invertebrate species present are part of the reason why the site has been designated an SSSI (Site of Special Scientific Interest).
 The invertebrate community is a mixture of both fresh water species such as Jenkins' spire snail and salt water species, notably sandworms.